 People choose to be BDDs at Salo because they genuinely like helping people and making connections.
 Salo’s mission is “Connecting and empowering people to make a difference.”
 BDDs live that mission every day.

-Now, how can we help you?
-Want to bounce off some ideas about your finance, accounting, or HR challenges?
+Need to bounce off some ideas about your finance, accounting, or HR challenges?
 Have questions about Salo or our services?
-Connect with me on LinkedIn.
-I’m looking forward to meeting you.
+Connect with us today.